Papilio forbesi: Description

 with a row of black spots in the middle, extending across the wing between the median nervules, and a small spot of ochreous-yellow beyond; a black spot at the top of the band next the anal angle; three blue spots near the exterior margin from the costal nervure to the median nervule.

 " Exp.
 4 inches.
 Hal).
 Bandang Agang, Sumatra (Forbes).

 In the Collection of Henley Grose Smith.

-"This species belongs to the Memnon group, in which, however, there is nothing which resembles it."(H. G. S.. in Entomologist's Monthly Mayazine,l.c.).Described from two male specimens, almost identical in colour and markings.
-It is, perhaps,most nearly allied to Papilio Lampsacus, Boisd.
+"This species belongs to the Memnon group, in which, however, there is nothing which resembles it."
+(H. G. S. in Entomologist's Monthly Magazine, l.c.).
+Described from two male specimens, almost identical in colour and markings.
+It is, perhaps, most nearly allied to Papilio Lampsacus, Boisd.
 The red spot at the base of the hind wings is not completely divided by the curved black stripe which runs up along the precostal nervure.

 The wingspan is 90–100 mm.